seanpategan/TruthAI/README.md

 "Another article...",4.0
 ```

-Or provide `text` and `source` columns — known sources are auto-mapped to bias scores:
+Or provide `text` and `source` columns... known sources are auto-mapped to bias scores:

 ```csv
 text,source